ibm-cloud-docs/BlockStorage/mounting_rhel8.md

    {: pre}

 2. Create a partition on the disk.
-   1. Unless it is specified otherwise, `parted` uses your primary drive, which is `/dev/sda` in most cases.
+   1. Unless it is specified otherwise, the `parted` utility uses your primary drive, which is `/dev/sda` in most cases.
 Switch to the disk that you want to partition by using the command **select**.
 Replace **XXX** with your new device name.

       ```sh
       select /dev/mapper/XXX